View MapView Map

 Loughcrew Cairns

 While Newgrange gets all the passage tomb glory, if you’re looking for a quieter spot for the kids, without the queues, 5000-year-old Loughcrew Cairns should be top of your list.
 It does involve a steep climb so may not be suitable for smaller kids, but it’s worth it to discover the unique burial ground and for the views across three hilltops.
-It’s magical, which is fitting for a site rumoured to have been created by a witch.
+The little ones might also love the rumours that it was originally created by a witch.

 Two people exploring Loughcrew Cairns in County Meath